isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-lungs/index.md

 , plus have a
 long tubular and masculine heart
 .
 But, do spiders have lungs?
 **The short answer is, YES, spiders have either 1 or 2 pairs of book lungs.
-The arachnids breathe through their book lungs or trachea - these are the very narrow tubes laid all through the [spider](https://pestpolicy.com/can-you-drown-a-spider/)'s body.�**
+The arachnids breathe through their book lungs or trachea - these are the very narrow tubes laid all through the [spider](https://pestpolicy.com/can-you-drown-a-spider/)'s body.**
 ## Details: Do Spiders Have Lungs??
 Spiders have either 1 or 2 "book lungs" pairs for [respiration](https://en.wikipedia.org/wiki/Respiration_organ)